ShallWeMove/Overflow2024/README.md

-# Shall We Move: Multiplayer Blackjack on Sui Blockchain
+# Entirely Blockchain-Powered Multiplayer Card Game:_Play, Create, Share_

 Welcome to Shall We Move, a fully on-chain multiplayer Blackjack game implemented on the Sui blockchain.
 This project leverages the unique features of the Sui blockchain to provide secure, transparent, and decentralized gameplay.